JacobLinCool/kvec/README.md

 ### Authentication

-You will need to get a JWT token to make requests to the document API.
+You will need to get a JWT token to make requests to the item API.

 One way to do this is to use the dashboard GUI.